UlrikDaae/Ulrik-Daae/README.md

 - During my work with my Master's thesis I started to love the nuances and possibilities of data, the vizualisations you create with it, and the impact that can come from it.

 - Because of this newfound passion I changed my trajectory towards working with data analysis in the second half of 2022 with a Google Data Analyst certification.
-Since completing this in November, I have started working towards DataCamps Data Analysis Professional certification as well as completing the SQL for Data Sciene course by UC Davis.
+Since completing this in November, I have started another class in SQL, and finished multiple three individual courses in R. Now I'm working primarily with Python programming.

 ### ☀️ My personality
 - I am positive and outgoing person with loads of enthusiasm.